jeffpamer/mixinsPost/post.md

 A common problem you will face when developing Backbone applications is deciding where to put shared logic.
 At first blush, inheritance (via `extend`) can solve most of your problems.
-When you have a group of similar classes, simply make a common ancenstor and have them all inherit it.
+When you have a group of similar classes, simply make a common ancestor and have them all inherit from it.
 But what happens when you have a group of *unrelated* classes that need a similar feature?
 This is where the [Mixin pattern](http://en.wikipedia.org/wiki/Mixin) becomes incredibly useful.